roblanf/sarscov2phylo/README.md

 # Key files

-The latest tree with the associated code to reproduce that tree can always be obtained from the latest release of this repository [here](https://github.com/roblanf/sarscov2phylo/releases/latest)
+The latest tree with the associated code to reproduce that tree can always be obtained from the latest release of this repository [here](https://github.com/roblanf/sarscov2phylo/releases/latest).
+Releases are named by the date (in Australian time) on which the sequences were downloaded from GISAID.

 For convenience, you can also get the latest results via the following links: